Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     *parallel_mode*, Enables the sending/receiving of data in parallel., true,  "true: data will be sent/received in parallel.

     false: data will be sent/received serially."
+    *reconnect*, "Enables a node to attempt to reconnect to the bootstrap upon losing the connection.", true, "true: node will attempt to reconnect.

+    false: node will not attempt to reconnect."
+    *reconnect_time*, "Time between a node's attempt to reconnect to the bootstrap in seconds.", 60, "Default value or user-defined."

 chunker